DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 ```
 **Caller permission level**: host for the tournament identified by _id_

 Starts the given tournament once it is open for registration.
-This removes all pending participants, that have checked the "✅" but not submitted a valid deck, deletes the registration message from all public announcement channels, changes the status of the tournament on Challonge to "in progress", and posts the announcement for the first round to all public announcement channels.
+This removes all pending participants, that have checked the "✅" but not submitted a valid deck, deletes the registration message from all public announcement channels, and changes the status of the tournament on Challonge to "in progress".
+While the first round
+automatically begins on Challonge, and Challonge will automatically advance rounds without waiting for
+explicit human intervention, Emcee does not announce the first round until you explicitly run the
+following command.

 ### Proceed to the next round
 Usage: `mc!round id`